 You’ve seen the film, but have you read the book?
 The 101 Dalmatians might be in a dusty 1990’s VHS case in your family room, but you’ll find a new appreciation for the story from Dodie Smith’s original novel.
 The dogs' journey from Suffolk to London, was edge-of-my-seat tense in some sections, despite my confidence that they would arrive safely at home.
 There is a sweet scene in which the puppies take a short refuge in a church building (omitted in the film).
 It's a reverent passage; the peace of the place impacts the dogs significantly.
 An enjoyable read-aloud for the whole family.
 If your only exposure to Little Women was a film version or (worse) the Great Illustrated Classics edition, I can safely suggest that you’ll be swept away by the delightful original.
 You know the story: four sisters and the winding trail of their growing-up years, each on a different path toward womanhood.
 Recommended reading for women of all ages.
 There’s Jim Carrey, the Muppets, Mickey Mouse, George C. Scott, and probably at least 100 more film renditions of Charles Dickens’ famous Christmas novella.
 Choose your favorite for annual Christmas movie night, but consider reading the original A Christmas Carol as well.
 Excellent reading for December evenings.
 For kids This illustrated adaptation of Shakespeare’s The Winter’s Tale retells one of Shakespeare’s most unique dramas.
 While it’s not specifically “wintry,” it’s a good tale for wintertime with many of Shakespeare’s favorite tropes: mistaken identity, royalty, travelers from foreign lands, and romance.
 If you’re a new initiate to Shakespeare, enjoy this as a starting point.
 If you like it, read the original next!
 (Content note: The story includes an allusion to adultery and questionable paternity.
 The accusations, however, are unfounded.)
 The Ladybug Girl collection has been making frequent appearances in our library pile.
 Each story follows Lulu, aka Ladybug Girl, through an ordinary childhood experience (getting lost, being afraid, feeling discouraged) with rich illustrations and perceptive narration.
 Ladybug Girl and the Big Snow shows Lulu finding her snow day less than magical, but eventually seeing things from a new perspective.
 The stories also include Lulu’s brother and parents, which sets a comforting frame for Lulu’s adventures.
 For anyone If you’re looking for new Christmas tunes, consider Rain for Roots, a Christian songwriting group who specializes in Scripture-based songs for kids.
 Don’t think Psalty or VeggieTales though.
 These are beautiful songs you’ll be glad to have “stuck” in your head.
 Their advent album, Waiting Songs, is a combination of Christmas hymns, scripture set to song, and advent-story ballads.
 Warm and calming.
 Add some poetry to your reading this winter, even if it’s not Winter Poems, a collection selected by Barbara Rogasky.
 I chose this one for the illustrator, Trina Schart Hyman, one of my favorites for children’s book illustrations.
 For the New Year Elisabeth Elliot, missionary widow and servant of God for decades encourages and exhorts in her sweet collection of essays, Keep a Quiet Heart.
 If your heart is noisy as the turn of the New Year approaches, consider putting this one at the top of your stack for early morning or late-night reading.
 Or buy in bulk and stash a copy in everyone’s Christmas stocking.
 Devotionals come and devotionals go.
 Sometimes it’s hard to find one worth sticking with for a full twelve months.
 The promises of God, however, don’t expire or become outdated.
 Spurgeon’s The Promises of God may be just what your family needs in 2022.
 Interested in more Christmas-specific titles?
 Check out last year’s Christmas edition of Endpapers.
+Home educating parents usually like books.
+Sometimes the right to choose all of our children’s reading material is one of the reasons we choose to educate from home.
+In the study of America’s history, the options are more than plentiful; they are overwhelming.
+Here are a few our home has enjoyed over the past two months.

 The American Story Series by Betsy Maestro and Giulio Maestro has proved informative and engaging.
 We loved Struggle for a Continent, which covered the French and Indian Wars, a slice of America’s history that was largely unknown to me.
 With detailed illustrations and maps, along with considerable text on each page, the book was perfectly suited for reading aloud: plenty to keep the young listener’s attention on the page while the adult reads the text.
 The series includes books on the colonial period, the constitution, immigration, and more.
 The Declaration of Independence, illustrated by Sam Fink put flesh on the bones of the Declaration.
 Using the complete text of our nation’s famous document, the author breaks it into short phrases, one per page, with a stylized illustration to help make sense of the old language.
 This was a great way to explore the document with an elementary-aged student, but would be equally helpful for middle schoolers or even high schoolers who benefit from visual aids.
 My American GeoJourney and the Dover United States Coloring Book have both been helpful in our weekly study of America’s states.
 Without being too detailed, they offer good reinforcement of the content we learn about the states.
 Fun and low-key resources for elementary students.
 David McCullough and Nathaniel Philbrick are titans of contemporary history nonfiction for adult readers.
 If you – or your high school children – are interested in learning more about our nation’s history, these two books may be the ticket.
 Mayflower by Philbrick tells the story of the Pilgrims, from their beginnings in England and Holland, to the decades following the famous first Thanksgiving and the deterioration of good relationships with the Native Americans.
 A fascinating read.
 Similarly, The Pioneers by McCullough tells the story of a few trailblazing Americans who pierced into the continent at a time when doing so was fraught with risk.
 As Christian home educators, we would be remiss were our studies at home to forget our spiritual history.
 Long Story Short is an easy to follow Bible reading guide through the Old Testament.
 (The author has a companion book, Old Story New, which studies the New Testament.)
 Using short daily readings, Long Story Short works through the sometimes-tedious Old Testament stories at a good clip.
 Alongside this storytelling approach to Biblical instruction, a book like The New City Catechism provides children with the foundations of basic theology.
 So far we’ve memorized answers to questions like “What is God?” and “How can we glorify God?”
 Do pigs belong in houses?
 Can pigs eat toast and nap on couches and go to drive-in movies?
 In the world of Kate DiCamillo’s Mercy Watson and Deckawoo Drive tales, the answer is “yes!”
 Using the disarming and butter-loving pig named Mercy, this series of books for young readers amuses and inspires.
 Does this spread of children's books look like your normal fare?
 Even if it doesn't, I suggest a sampling.
 Having fallen in love with this whole collection, I decided to devote a special end-of-summer edition of Endpapers to Mercy Watson.
 Read on to find out why!
 (If your readers at home are too old for Mercy, add these to your gift lists for the younger readers in your life.)
 Start with the original Mercy Watson series, in which Mercy manages to rile up Eugenia Lincoln, the pig-averse neighbor, and somehow involve community helpers (like local firemen Lorenzo and Ned, Officer Tomilello, or animal control officer Francine Poulet) in every story.
 Get to know side characters, like the Lincoln sisters and the young siblings Frank and Stella, as well as Mercy’s own Mr. and Mrs. Watson.
 The stories use repeated words (potentially annoying, but actually quite delightful – and great for emerging readers) and surprising plot twists to keep attention of kids and parent readers too.
 The picture book, A Piglet Named Mercy, provides an adorable backstory and the spinoff series Tales from Deckawoo Drive brings the depths of real life to accessible knee-deep waters.